crewAIInc/crewAI/README.md

 - Roles of agents in a crew
 - Tools names available

+Users can opt-in sharing the complete telemetry data by setting the `share_crew` attribute to `True` on their Crews.

 ## License

 CrewAI is released under the MIT License.